-A 23C tire on a 19C or wider wheel – best speed and handling combination.
-If you’ve chosen this set-up, crits and road races are probably highest on your list and comfort further down when considering what matters to you most.
-There are plenty of wheelsets in this width that will still be plenty compliant and therefore comfortable to start without the need of a wider tire.
+A 23C tire on a 19C or narrower wheel – best speed.
+If you’ve chosen this set-up, crits, road races or TTs and triathlons are probably your passion, deeper aero wheels are probably your preferred hoops and and comfort is further down your list of what matters though there are plenty of wheelsets in this width that will be plenty comfortable to start without the need of a wider tire.

 In general, the wider the wheelset, the bigger the budget you’ll need.
 The best 15C alloy upgrade wheels (see here) will run about USD$400 to $800.
 17C alloy upgrades will run in the $500 to $1000 range and 19C to 21Cs will cost your $700 to $1200.

 If you’ve got 15C wheels now, you are better off going to 19C or wider rims if you want the best combination of comfort, speed and handling.
 If you just want more comfort or insist on riding a 25C tire, you don’t need to go any further than a 17C wheelset.

 Wheels with all-carbon rims start at around $1300 and most of the better ones are $1800 and up (see here and here).
 With carbon wheels you can usually get a faster, better accelerating and stiffer ride that also handles as well and is just as comfortable as on an alloy one.
 This is because carbon rims can be made deeper and with more shape than alloy and because their strength to weight ratio is greater, allowing for no weight penalty for that added depth.